Keeping Your Home Warm & Dry

 - having more warm rooms and more sleeping spaces available means germs such as strep throat, which can lead to rheumatic fever, are less likely to spread

-- if you choose to follow even just a couple of tips, your home could be cheaper to heat and more comfortable to live in, and you will be helping to protect your family from health problems
+- if you choose to follow even just a couple of tips, your home could be cheaper to heat and more comfortable to live in

 How can I make my home warm and dry?

-Kids cough and sneeze out germs when they sleep so create as much space as possible between their heads to make it harder for the germs to spread.
+Tamariki (children) cough and sneeze out germs when they sleep so create as much space as possible between each person to make it harder for the germs to spread.

 Open your curtains during the day to allow the sun to heat your home.
 But remember to close them just before sunset to keep the cold night air out.